 - Coalfire – Zachary Shales

-The Research Advisory Council will identify opportunities to help ensure the HITRUST Approach remains current and relevant to the needs of the HITRUST community.
-Members will advise and make recommendations to the OR&S based on their area of research or technical expertise.
+The Asia Advisory Council (the Council) will help ensure the HITRUST Approach remains current and relevant to the needs of the HITRUST community in Asia-Pacific countries.
+Members will advise and make recommendations to the HITRUST Office of Research and Strategy (OR&S) based on their area of expertise.

-Learn more about the HITRUST Research Advisory Council here.
+For more information about the HITRUST Asia Advisory Council, visit here.

 Working Groups are generally ad hoc groups of subject matter experts working together to achieve specified goals or stated objectives.
 The groups are domain- or task-specific and focus on discussion or activity around a specific subject area.
 The term can refer to an interdisciplinary collaboration of researchers working on activities that would be difficult to sustain without additional working resources.
 Our working groups generally involve members from different companies, who collaborate on projects requiring their unique expertise.
 The lifespan of a working group can be anywhere from a few months to several years, and is usually disbanded when it has achieved its goal(s).

 Mobile Application Environment (MAE) Working Group (WG) (2018-Present)

 HITRUST launched a new Mobile Application Environment (MAE) Working Group (WG) to help solve the market need for organizations that employ mobile applications (apps) within their environment to ensure and provide interested stakeholders reasonable assurances that the internal development, distribution, implementation, and usage of apps are done securely.